Also known as: Heart surgery - pediatric, Heart surgery for children, Acquired heart disease or Heart valve surgery - children

 - History and physical

-- If your child is taking blood thinners (drugs that make it hard for blood to clot), such as warfarin (Coumadin) or heparin, talk with your child's doctor or nurse about when to stop giving these drugs to the child.
+- If your child is taking blood thinners (drugs that make it hard for blood to clot), such as warfarin (Coumadin) or heparin, talk with your child's provider about when to stop giving these drugs to the child.

-- Your child will usually be asked not to drink or eat anything after midnight the night before the surgery.
+- Your child will most often be asked not to drink or eat anything after midnight the night before the surgery.

 - A tube in the airway (endotracheal tube) and a respirator to help with breathing.
 Your child will be kept sleeping (sedated) while on the respirator.